Azure/ADX-in-a-Day-Lab1/README.md

 | summarize min(Timestamp), max(Timestamp)
  ```

-Azure Data Explorer supplies a set of system data types that define all the types of data that can be stored. <br>
+Azure Data Explorer provides a set of system data types that define all the types of data that can be stored. <br>
-Some data types for examples are: string, int, decimal, GUID, bool, datetime.
+Some data types for example are: string, int, decimal, GUID, bool, datetime. <br>
 Note, that the data type of the *Properties* column is *dynamic*.
-The *dynamic* data type is special in that it can take on any value of other data types, as well as arrays and property bags (dictionary). <br>
+The *dynamic* data type is special in that it can take on any value of other data types, as well as arrays and property bags (dictionaries). <br>

-The *dynamic* type is extremely beneficial when it comes to storing JSON data, since KQL makes it simple to access fields in JSON and treat them like an independent column: just use either the dot notation (*dict.key*) or the brackets notation (*dict["key"]*).
+The *dynamic* type is extremely beneficial when it comes to storing JSON data, since KQL makes it simple to access fields in JSON and treat them like an independent column: just use either the dot notation (*dict.key*) or the bracket notation (*dict["key"]*).

 ```